DHI-GRAS/qgis-redirect-stdout/README.md

 from redirect_stdout import redirect_stdout

-with redirect_stdout(progress):  # the progress instance is injected a runtime wrrg
+with redirect_stdout(progress):  # the progress instance is injected into QGIS scripts at runtime
     pass  # your third-party script call goes here
 ```